kammitama5/kammitama5.github.io/_posts/2024-07-01-Monday-July-1st.md

 - We did have a career panel featuring Vadim and Jonathan from IBM Research, and Chloe from U Bristol, moderated by Luca.
 Also, the talks were a mix of slides and board talks, and we had both assignments in proofs and those requiring the use of SageMaths / Python.
+- Oh, and they have a set of student presentations, so I get to say I gave a talk at IBM Research, I guess, too!

 ## On the weekends
 - So I actually have been spending my evenings working at IBM Research; they gave me a space to work out of, which